adeyinka36/Pin-Gen-Laravel/README.md

 ## Installation

 -  install this package in  by running "composer require yinka/pingenerator"
-- Run " composer dump-autoload -o " to autoload classes.
+- Run " composer dump-autoload -o " to autoload all classes.

 ##Usage